QCrBox/QCrBox/docs/tutorials/wrap_python_command.md

 QCrBox recognizes the parameter names from our Python function, using them directly as command parameters within the for the commands exposed by the QCrBox container.

-It's necessary to put the client launching code within a if __name__ == "__main__" block at the end, since this only needs to run once when a container is started.
+It's necessary to put the client launching code within an `if __name__ == "__main__"` block at the end, since this only needs to run once when a container is started.
 Otherwise, each time a command is run, the Python script is imported and if the client invocation code is not guarded then the command execution will either hang or crash the application's container.

 ## Configuring the Dockerfile